j-joe-akin/fig-can/ROADMAP.md

-﻿Here is our roadmap!
+# Here is our roadmap!

-Short-term Figure Canvas milestones:
+# Short-term Figure Canvas milestones:

 1. Create “sandbox” which accepts image files by drag-and-drop from another page (import)
 2. Test “sandbox” functionality with images imported from a variety of open science repositories
 3. Test user experience with import of images